jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, very rare (requires attunement)

 This slender taper is dedicated to a deity and shares that deity’s alignment.
-The candle’s alignment can be detected with the [[detect evil and good]] spell.
+The candle’s alignment can be detected with the [[Detect Evil and Good]] spell.
 The DM chooses the god and associated alignment or determines the alignment randomly.

 | d20   | Alignment       |
 | ----- | --------------- |